annices/BlogSystem2.0/README.md

 2. Once you have updated the SQL code in “sql_blogsystem.sql”, then open and execute the SQL file/code in SQL Server Management Studio to create the BlogSystem database with its tables.

 ## 10.3 Configure the application
-  3. When the database and tables are created, you can open the application in Visual Studio by double clicking the solution file “BlogSystem.sln” under the unzipped project folder path: “BlogSystem2.0 > BlogSystem > BlogSystem.sln”.
+  3. When the database and tables are created, you can open the application in Visual Studio by double clicking the solution file “BlogSystem.sln” under the folder path: “c-sharp-blog-system-2.0 > BlogSystem > BlogSystem.sln”.

   4. In Visual Studio, you can then change the commented values below to suit your own settings in the appsettings.json file found in the Solution Explorer window: